dirtyjtag/DirtyJTAG/docs/building-dirtyjtag.md

 ## Manual build

-In order to compile DirtyJTAG, you will need the following software :
+In order to compile DirtyJTAG, you will need the following software:

  * git
  * ARM toolchain (I'm using Fedora's `arm-none-eabi-gcc-cs`/`arm-none-eabi-newline` packages)